 Why Study this Course?

-A unique partnership – Ironbridge International Institute for Cultural Heritage (IIICH) is a partnership formed over 30 years ago between the University of Birmingham and the Ironbridge Gorge Museum Trust.
+A unique partnership – The Ironbridge Centre for Heritage (ICH) is a partnership formed over 30 years ago between the University of Birmingham and the Ironbridge Gorge Museum Trust.
 You will have the opportunity to work with museum professionals and world-leading academics to enhance your learning experience.

 Optional placement – we can support you to undertake a work placement to enhance your career prospects.

-Be a part of an active online community – studying by distance learning is not a lonely experience here at the Ironbridge Institute.
+Be a part of an active online community – studying by distance learning is not a lonely experience here at the Ironbridge Centre for Heritage.
 You will get to meet people from all over the world - virtually – which will impact your experience through learning about a variety of different contexts within which heritage is being operated globally.

 Career changing – a qualification from the University of Birmingham can be the springboard to promotion with your current employer, the platform from which to launch a new career, or simply a way to become more effective in your current role.